 \section{Abstract}

-A two-dimensional kagom\'{e} lattice has been theoretically investigated within a simple tight-binding model, which includes the nearest neighbor hopping term and the intrinsic spin-orbit interaction between the next nearest neighbors.
+A two-dimensional kagom\'{e} lattice is theoretically investigated within a simple tight-binding model, which includes the nearest neighbor hopping term and the intrinsic spin-orbit interaction between the next nearest neighbors.
 By using the topological winding properties of the spin-edge states on the complex-energy Riemann surface, the spin Hall conductance is obtained to be quantized as $-e/2\pi$ ($e/2\pi$) in insulating phases.
 This result keeps consistent with the numerical linear-response calculation and the \textbf{Z}$_{2}$ topological invariance analysis.
 When the sample boundaries are connected in twist, by which two defects with $\pi$ flux are introduced, we obtain the spin-charge separated solitons at $1/3$ (or $2/3$) filling.

 Over the last two decades the topological band insulators (TBIs) have been a subject of great interest in condensed matter field \cite{Thouless,Wenbook}.
-Different from the normal band insulators, the TBIs have a prominent characteristic, which is the necessary presence of gapless edge states on the sample boundary \cite{Halperin,Hatsugai}.
+Different from the normal band insulators, the TBIs have a prominent feature, which is the necessary presence of gapless edge states on the sample boundaries \cite{Halperin,Hatsugai}.
 An early TBI model was proposed by Haldane \cite{Haldane}.
-Therein it was shown that the gapless edge states result in a remarkable feature of TBIs by showing a quantum Hall effect in absence of a macroscopic magnetic field.
-Besides the Haldane model, several other lattice models have been proposed to be the quantum Hall TBIs, which include the two-dimensional (2D) spin-chiral kagom\'{e} lattice \cite{Ohgushi,Wang2} and the three-dimensional (3D) distorted fcc lattice \cite{Shindou, Wang3}.
+Therein it was shown that the gapless edge states result in a remarkable character of TBIs by showing quantum Hall effect in the absence of an external magnetic field.
+Besides the Haldane model, several other lattice models have also been proposed to be quantum Hall TBIs, which include the two-dimensional (2D) \cite{Ohgushi,Tail,Wang2} and three-dimensional (3D) \cite{Tak} spin-chiral kagom\'{e} lattices, and the 3D distorted fcc lattice \cite{Shindou, Wang3}.
 All the quantum Hall TBIs rely on the breaking of time-reversal symmetry (TRS).